-The wind optical depth also depends on the opacity, which is generally assumed to be due to photoelectric absorption from metals.and has a modest wavelength dependence.
-The level and detailed form of this opacity requires knowledge of the star's abundances and the ionization state of its wind.
-It has been shown, though, that large-scale clumping can reduce the effective opacity (Feldmeier et al. 2003; Oskinova et al. 2004, 2006; Owocki & Cohen 2006).
-This effect only occurs once individual clumps become optically thick (Owocki & Cohen 2006), so that opacity can be effectively hidden in the interior of clumps.
+It has been shown, though, that large-scale clumping - so-called macroclumping - can reduce the effective opacity of the wind and could, in principle, account for the surprisingly unshifted and symmetric X-ray profiles that are observed in many O stars (Feldmeier et al. 2003; Oskinova et al. 2004, 2006; Owocki & Cohen 2006).
+This effect only occurs once individual clumps become optically thick in the X-ray continuum (Owocki & Cohen 2006), so that opacity can be effectively hidden in the interior of clumps.
 When this criterion is met, we say that the wind is porous; photon escape from the wind is enhanced by this porosity; and the wind's effective opacity is reduced.
-Note that small-scale clumping (so-called microclumping) as well as large-scale macroclumping, will affect density squared mass-loss diagnostics regardless of the clump scale and clump optical thickness.
-But only macroclumping will make the medium porous and actually reduce the effective opacity of the wind.
-The key parameter to describe the effects of porosity on X-ray line profiles is the porosity length, $h \equiv \ell/f$, where l is the characteristic clump size scale and f is the volume filling factor of clumps (the interclump medium is assumed to contain negligible mass).
+The key parameter to describe the effects of porosity on X-ray line profiles is the porosity length, $h \equiv \ell/f = L^3/\ell^2$ , where $\ell$ is the characteristic clump size scale, L is the characteristic interclump spacing, and f is the volume filling factor of clumps (the interclump medium is assumed to contain negligible mass).
 In the limit of completely optically thick, geometrically thin clumps ("shell fragments" in the parlance of Feldmeier et al. (2003)), the porosity length is also the photon mean free path in the radial direction, or the radial interclump spacing.